-The Cambourne to Cambridge scheme aims to deliver improved, faster and more reliable bus services, together with high quality cycling and walking facilities and a new Park & Ride site, for people travelling into Cambridge from towns and villages to the west.
+The Cambourne to Cambridge scheme aims to deliver improved, faster and more reliable bus services, together with

 The project will provide improved public transport links - connecting people to places of employment, study and key services - and help existing and new communities along the A428 grow sustainably in the coming years.